 Flat roofs can be thought of as the opposite to pitched roofs, since they are designed with a low slope or angle which resembles a horizontal surface instead of an angled surface.
 The advantages for this type would often include having fewer materials needed for construction and having much easier access for performing maintenance tasks on them.

 It is important to note that there are many competing arguments when it comes to choosing the best option for flat roofing projects.
 For example, pitched roofs are known for their durability due to better drainage and water runoff capabilities compared to flat roofs and also provide more insulation during colder temperatures.
 On the other hand, some may argue that the flat roof is cheaper due to needing fewer materials in order to create the structure; cost efficiency and speed of construction are often times higher than what is seen in pitched roof projects.
-Ultimately, if the advantages of both types of roof fit correctly within the context of your project, then one should look into both options before making a decision.
+Ultimately, if the advantages of both types of roofs fit correctly within the context of your project, then one should look into both options before making a decision.

 No matter which type is selected, it goes without saying that professional assistance is required when designing, installing, and maintaining any roofing system – be it pitched or flat.
 It takes skill, knowledge, experience and quality materials to ensure that all components meet necessary regulations while providing safe shelter from weather conditions and environmental elements.
 The subsequent section describes why professional services are needed in order to achieve successful flat roofing projects.